jkleiber/Focus-2D/README.txt

 HOW TO INSTALL Focus2D

-1. Download and Import this project as a New Module in you app.
+1. Download and select File>Import Module in Android Studio.
+Navigate to the location of Focus2D and select it.
+Rename the module "Focus2D" without quotes.

 2. In your build.gradle (Module: app), make dependencies look like this:

 dependencies {
-    //Whatever auto-generated stuff was here before can stay compile project(":Focus-2D")
+    //Whatever auto-generated stuff was here before can stay compile project(":Focus2D")
 }

 3. In your Android Manifest.xml, add xmlns:tools="http://schemas.android.com/tools" to the <manifest> tag.